Stretching Your Food Dollar

 There are many resources out there to help.
 Some have eligibility requirements, and many are free or take donations only, so you can contribute whatever you can afford.
 Some also offer added benefits of socializing with others or having someone check in with you every day.
 Here are a few examples:

 Finally, remember that you are not alone.
-Share as well as get tips and ideas from your family members, friends and neighbors!
+Share and get tips and ideas from your family members, friends and neighbors!

 Did You Know?